-Compared to the chaotic hordes of tourists at Florida’s theme parks, fishing in the Sunshine State is relaxed, peaceful and can even be budget friendly.
-From a monster bass to a panfish, Florida will have you reeling in something unique at any skill level.
-To take full advantage of what the state has to offer, come to Florida and visit one of the top 10 fishing destinations for family fun.
+Compared to the chaotic hordes of tourists at Florida’s theme parks, fishing in the Sunshine State is relaxed, peaceful and is budget-friendly.
+From monster bass to panfish, Florida will have you reeling in something unique.
+All ages can enjoy this activity, where you join deep-sea fishing tours or cast a line off the pier.
+To take full advantage of what the state has to offer, bring your family to one of these top fishing destinations for fishing in Florida.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Not surprisingly, one of the most popular Florida destinations is also of the best places to fish.
 It is an ideal location for fishermen, just ask Ernest Hemingway, who spent decades fishing there.
 The area offers both flats and offshore fishing, allowing the chance to grab fighting tarpon, bonefish, marlin, tuna, and other saltwater fish.
 The fishing is great year-round and there are a plethora of other activities available, making this an ideal location for families looking to stay busy.

 Situated in the center of the Treasure Coast on Florida’s eastern seaboard sits Stuart, a city surrounded by wide waterways that make it an ideal fishing location.
 Dubbed the “Sailfish Capital of the World,” even the city’s emblem is a sailfish.
 Not far from the town square fountain of a jumping sailfish you’ll find an area that includes 15 marinas, perfect for fishing and charter boat fleets.
 Peak season is December through March and June through July.